-It usually takes several hours to prepare authentic Punjabi Chole, but with my recipe, you can have delicious masala coated chickpeas on your plate in no time.
-This recipe for Instant Pot Chana Masala is from my cookbook, Indian Food Under Pressure, and I know you will absolutely love it!
+It usually takes several hours to prepare authentic Punjabi Chole, but with my instant pot recipe, you can have delicious masala coated chickpeas on your plate in no time.

 What is Chana Masala?